krishuynh2222/krishuynh2222/README.md

 ---
 ## 💡 About Me

-I'm a passionate and curious student exploring the world of **data**.
+I'm a passionate and curious student exploring the world of **data-software**.

 ---
 ## 🔧 Languages and Tools